DesktopGooseUnofficial/ResourceHub/mods/hatgoos.md

 **A:** If you have Winrar or 7zip installed on your computer, you can right click on that zip file and select either 'Extract All' or 'Extract Here'.

 **Q:** Can this work with other mods?

 **A:** Yes, it has been tested to work with other mods.
 If you saw the second image in the tutorial You will notice there's a bunch of other configuration settings on that notepad.
 That was tested with the second version of Highly Configurable Goose.
 It still works with its latest version as well.

 **Q:** So does exiting out 'run with mods.bat' exit out the goose program?

 **A:** Yes, that's correct.
 You also can still press the [esc] button to exit the program.

 **Q:** Can you change the position of the hat?

 **A:** Yes, you just need to edit the HatGoos.HatPosition=0.6 to any number, you can even have it go negative.

 **Q:** What about making the hat bigger?

 **A:** You just need to edit the HatGoos.HorizontalSize=1.5 to any positive number.

 **Q:** I remember there was someone providing some sample custom made hats?

 **A:** Yes, it was made by one of the discord members [here](https://cdn.discordapp.com/attachments/672263146240737280/673426615228825600/Hats.zip).

 **Q:** Do the hats have to be 32x32?
 (Based on the Hats.zip provided from previous question)

 **A:** No, the hats can be larger or smaller.

 **Q:** So I can only run with 'run with mods.bat' every I want to use it?

 **A:** Yes, as stated in the notice that running the DesktopGoose.exe you will end up corrupting the config file.
-If the config file does get corruptted, just delete that config file and make new one using the 'run with mods.bat' again.
+If the config file does get corrupted, just delete that config file and make new one using the 'run with mods.bat' again.